itaifrenkel/river_crossing_puzzle/readme.md

 Large Language Models (LLMs) such as GPT-4 are trained on a huge amount of data.

-To focus the model on the relevant parts of what it has learned, we created a new agent focused on problem-solving skills.
+To focus the model on the relevant parts of what it has learned, we created "The Village Wisdom".
+It is a new agent focused on problem-solving skills.

-We also use the phrase ["Let's think step by step"](https://arxiv.org/pdf/2205.11916) which was found to improve the LLM’s ability to reason.
+The wisdom is instructed to use the phrase ["Let's think step by step"](https://arxiv.org/pdf/2205.11916) which was found to improve the LLM’s ability to reason.
 It is the human equivalent of thinking out loud.

-Meet the "Village Wisdom":

 ```
 The Village Wisdom is strong-willed.

 They like solving problems, by breaking them into steps.